Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Limit of rapidly oscillating processes

-Since $X^\varepsilon$ is the solution of a linear differential equation (if $q$ is constant it even has constant coefficients in $x$) with coefficients smooth in the parameters $\mu=(\xi, \eta, \sigma)$, from the explicit formula for the solution we get that $X^\varepsilon(x,\mu)$ is smooth in the parameters .
-We will soon use its derivatives in the parameters: the vector of $X^\varepsilon$ and its first derivatives in $\mu$ still satisfy a linear system of ODEs whose coefficients depend linearly on the parameters and on the process $\nu(x/\varepsilon^2)$, and the same result holds adding higher order derivatives.
+Since $X^\varepsilon$ is the solution of a linear differential equation with coefficients smooth in the parameters $\mu=(\xi, \eta, \sigma )$, from the explicit formula for the solution, we get that $X^\varepsilon(x,\mu)$ is smooth in the parameters.
+We will soon use its derivatives in the parameters: the vector of $X^\varepsilon$ and its first derivatives in $\mu$ still satisfy a linear system of ODEs whose coefficients depend linearly on the parameters and on the process $\nu (x/\varepsilon^2)$, and the same result holds adding higher order derivatives. \begin{longlist}[\textit{Step} 1] \item[\textit{Step} 1 (A preliminary estimate).]
+The key point to show that $ ( X^\varepsilon(x,\mu) )_{\mu\in G}$ is tight in $\mathcal{H}=W^{3,2}(G)$ for every $x\in[0,R]$ is the proof of the bound